jina-ai/discoart/README.md

 <!-- start support-pitch -->
 ## Support

-- Join our [Slack community](https://slack.jina.ai) and chat with other community members about ideas.
+- Join our [Discord community](https://discord.jina.ai) and chat with other community members about ideas.
 - Join our [Engineering All Hands](https://youtube.com/playlist?list=PL3UBBWOUVhFYRUa_gpYYKBqEAkO4sxmne) meet-up to discuss your use case and learn Jina's new features.
     - **When?** The second Tuesday of every month
     - **Where?**